 I know that it is because I know I am doing my best but in the wrong things.

 It is good to read books.
-I am still reading books until now.
+I am still reading books now.
 But instead of finishing 2-3 books per week, I put it down to 1 book per week.

 This makes sure that I have enough time to improve myself, but also work on my goals.